AMD Instinct MI300X workload optimization

 ROCm provides a prebuilt optimized Docker image for validating the performance of LLM inference with vLLM on the MI300X accelerator.
 The Docker image includes ROCm, vLLM, PyTorch, and tuning files in the CSV format.
 For more information, see LLM inference performance validation on AMD Instinct MI300X.

-To maximize the accumulated throughput, you can also run eight instances vLLM simultaneously on one MI300X node (with eight GPUs).
+The Instinct MI300X accelerator is equipped with 192GB of HBM3 memory capacity and bandwidth.
+For models that fit in one GPU – to maximize the accumulated throughput – you can run as many as eight vLLM instances simultaneously on one MI300X node (with eight GPUs).
 To do so, use the GPU isolation environment variable CUDA_VISIBLE_DEVICES.

-For example, this script runs eight instances of vLLM for throughput benchmarking at the same time:
+For example, this script runs eight instances of vLLM for throughput benchmarking at the same time with a model that can fit in one GPU:

 for i in $(seq 0 7);